 - Provision must be made for the isolation of sick/injured/infectious animals and those that might reasonably expected to be carrying serious infectious diseases. - Where isolation facilities are provided by the attending veterinary practice, a letter must be provided by the practice stating that they are prepared to provide such facilities.
-If not the stated isolation protocols must be followed. - Dogs showing signs of infectious disease must not be allowed in any shared outside exercise area. - Protective clothing and footwear must be worn when handling dogs in the isolation facility, and sanitation protocols adhered to.
+If not the stated isolation protocols must be followed. - Staff must be observant and monitor for any signs of illness when admitting dogs to the establishment.
+Animals showing any signs of illness must not be accepted for day care until recovered.
+The owner must be notified as soon as possible of any illness of an animal which develops whilst in the dog day care. - Dogs showing signs of infectious disease must not be allowed in any shared outside exercise area. - Protective clothing and footwear must be worn when handling dogs in the isolation facility, and sanitation protocols adhered to.
 Whilst in use, the clothing must be kept in the isolation unit and not be removed other than for cleaning and disinfection.
 Any dogs in the isolation facility must be checked regularly and unless a separate person is caring for them, they must be visited after the other dogs. - Separate feeding and water bowls, bedding and cleaning utensils must be stored in the isolation unit ready for immediate use.

-9.4 All reasonable precautions must be taken to prevent and control the spread among the animals and people of infectious diseases, pathogens and parasites.
+9.4 All reasonable precautions must be taken to prevent and control the spread among animals and people of infectious disease, pathogens and parasites.

-- An up-to-date veterinary vaccination record must be seen to ensure that dogs have current vaccinations against canine parvovirus, canine distemper, canine adenovirus/infectious canine hepatitis, leptospirosis and other relevant diseases.
-Vaccination against diseases such as kennel cough (Bordetella bronchiseptica/Canine parainfluenza virus) may be required by the establishment. - Certification from a veterinarian of a recent protective titre test may be accepted instead of a booster vaccination as required by the establishment.
+- An up-to-date veterinary vaccination record must be seen to ensure that dogs boarded have current vaccinations against canine parvovirus, canine distemper, infectious canine hepatitis (adenovirus), leptospirosis and other relevant diseases.
+Vaccination against other diseases such as kennel cough (Bordetella bronchiseptica /Canine parainfluenza virus) may be required by the establishment. - Certification from a veterinarian of a recent protective titre test may be accepted instead of a booster vaccination as required by the establishment.
 The certificate must state that it is valid for the current period.
-It is the decision of the kennel proprietor whether to accept such a certificate. - Primary vaccination courses must be completed at least 2 weeks before boarding. - Vaccines used must be licenced for use in the UK.
-Homoeopathic vaccination is not acceptable. - If there is evidence of external parasites (fleas, ticks, lice) the dog must be treated with a product authorised by the Veterinary Medicines Directorate (VMD) and licensed for use in the UK.
-Treatment must be discussed with a veterinarian before administration.
+It is up to the licence holder whether to accept such a certificate. - Vaccines used must be licensed for use in the UK.
+Homoeopathic vaccination is not acceptable. - If there is evidence of external parasites (fleas, ticks, lice) the dog must be treated with an appropriate product authorised by the Veterinary Medicines Directorate (VMD) and licensed for use in the UK.
+Treatment must be discussed with a veterinarian before administering.
 Consent from the owner is required.